-Furthermore, the company has tested and introduced an array of other news-related features this year as part of its drive which includes stories held disputed by outside fact-checkers ( it ceased using the ‘disputed tags’ in December 2017)
+Furthermore, the company has tested and introduced an array of other news-related features this year as part of its drive, which includes stories held disputed by outside fact-checkers ( it ceased using the ‘disputed tags’ in December 2017)

 Facebook is cautiously hand-selecting local publishers to feature on this new section of the app that should help keep fake news at bay to a large extent and thus substantially prevent the dissemination of false information to the user base.

-But, the question that cuts through is will this section benefit the local publishers, or not?
+But, the question that cuts through is will this section benefit the local publishers or not?
 Possibilities indicate that being part of a distinct, local section of the app might help draw more traffic back to publishers’ own news pieces and websites where being advertised on Facebook by featuring on the app will add to their revenues, but the section by itself won’t help them make money.
-The benefit of advertising, gained through Facebook will further depend on the number of users who frequently use the new section.
+The benefit of advertising gained through Facebook will further depend on the number of users who frequently use the new section.
 The people in the six test cities are to be alerted by Facebook that the new feature has been brought in already, but after that, Facebook “Today In” will feature in the menu (☰) where Facebook sports several other lesser-used sections of the app.

-Going “Local” spells out the theme for Facebook over the last 18 months as it started providing more posts from local politicians and is also expanding Marketplace, its Craigslist-style platform that is used by people for sale of products to their neighbors.
+Going “Local” spells out the theme for Facebook over the last 18 months as it started providing more posts from local politicians and is also expanding Marketplace, its Craigslist-style platform that is used by people for the sale of products to their neighbors.

-In November 2018, Facebook’s standalone events were also rebranded as “Facebook Local”, which directs users to the precise location of nearby restaurants, events etc. “Facebook Local” is entirely distinct from “Today In”.
+In November 2018, Facebook’s standalone events were also rebranded as “Facebook Local”, which directs users to the precise location of nearby restaurants, events, etc. “Facebook Local” is entirely distinct from “Today In”.